ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 19. 15Dec2019
 Tidied up the notebook, Added more explanation of my real-life data including the relationships between the variables and the distributions.
 I also discussed my issues creating the dataset from the generated simulated variables and the different codes i have tried.

+## 20. 16Dec2019
+Tried another route to creating the dataset.
+Unfortunately it did not work again.
+I wrote the conclusion and finalised the report with all my many attempts.